MicrosoftDocs/windows-dev-docs/hub/nodejs/beginners.md

     console.log(msg);
     ```

 5. To run your "app.js" file with Node.js.
-Open your Ubuntu terminal right inside VS Code by selecting **View** > **Terminal** (or select Ctrl+`, using the backtick character).
+Open your terminal right inside VS Code by selecting **View** > **Terminal** (or select Ctrl+`, using the backtick character).
 If you need to change the default terminal, select the dropdown menu and choose **Select Default Shell**.
-Then select **WSL** as the default terminal shell to use with VS Code.

 6. In the terminal, enter: `node app.js`.
 You should see the output: "Hello World".

 > [!NOTE]
-> Notice that because you've already installed the Remote WSL Extension, your directory will open in a remote environment running on the Ubuntu Linux system as indicated by the green tab on the bottom-left of your VS Code window.
-In addition, notice that when you type `console` in your 'app.js' file, VS Code displays supported options related to the [`console`](https://developer.mozilla.org/docs/Web/API/Console) object for you to choose from using IntelliSense.
+> Notice that when you type `console` in your 'app.js' file, VS Code displays supported options related to the [`console`](https://developer.mozilla.org/docs/Web/API/Console) object for you to choose from using IntelliSense.
 Try experimenting with Intellisense using other [JavaScript objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects).

 > [!TIP]
 > Consider trying the new [Windows terminal](https://github.com/microsoft/terminal/blob/master/doc/user-docs/index.md) if you plan to use multiple command lines (Ubuntu, PowerShell, Windows Command Prompt, etc) or if you want to [customize your terminal](https://github.com/microsoft/terminal/blob/master/doc/user-docs/UsingJsonSettings.md), including text, background colors, key bindings, etc.